Department : Psychology Internship Training Program

 Interview process description:

-All applicants invited for an interview will have the option to do so virtually.
-In-person interviews and /or on-site hospital tours may also be available depending on hospital, state and local public health guidance at that time.
-No advantage will be given to applicants who come for an in-person interview or tour.
+All interviews will be held virtually.
+On-site hospital tours may also be available to interested applicants in January.
+No advantage will be given to applicants who come for an in-person tour.

 How to obtain application info: Visit Website